-You can set eDirectory trustees and trustee rights for the junction through the Distributed File Services plug-in for iManager.
-For Active Directory trustees and trustee rights, use Rights tool or NFARM utility.
+You can set trustees and trustee rights for the junction only through the Distributed File Services plugin for iManager.

-- 1 In iManager, click Distributed File Services > Modify Junction. - 2 Browse to locate and select the junction you want to manage. - 3 Click Junction Rights, then click Trustee to open a list of trustees for the junction. - 4 Modify the Trustees list as needed: - Click Add, then browse to locate and select one or more users to add as trustees. - Select the Trustee check box next to the users who you want to delete from the trustee list, then click Delete. - 5 Configure the trustee rights for the users. - For information about file system trustee rights, see Table 11-3 on page 99. - 6 If desired, copy all these settings to the target location by selecting all trustees, then clicking Copy to Target. - 7 Click Target Rights, verify the trustee and trustee rights settings for the junction target, then modify the trustee rights if needed.
+- 1 In iManager, click Distributed File Services > Modify Junction. - 2 Browse to locate and select the junction you want to manage. - 3 Click Junction Rights, then click Trustee to open a list of trustees for the junction.

+- 4 Modify the Trustees list as needed: - Click Add, then browse to locate and select one or more users to add as trustees. - Select the Trustee check box next to the users who you want to delete from the trustee list, then click Delete. - 5 Configure the trustee rights for the users.

+For information about file system trustee rights, see Table 11-3 on page 97.

+- 6 If desired, copy all these settings to the target location by selecting all trustees, then clicking Copy to Target. - 7 Click Target Rights, verify the trustee and trustee rights settings for the junction target, then modify the trustee rights if needed.